Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Protein, adipose, cartilage, osseous

 Answer is A: Choice C refers to cell types; B is a list of epithelial tissue.
-Protein is applied to molecules.
+Protein is applied to molecules. - Which of the following is NOT one of the organelles within a cell?

 A. Desmosome